 Demand proper attention for your bedsore.
 Debridement and surgery may be needed for advanced stages.

 There are many factors to consider when it comes to treatment of Bedsores, Pressure Sores, Decubitus Ulcers and Pressure Ulcers.

 Surgery and ongoing treatment are common at this stage.
-In a person who has a terminal illness or chronic medical conditions bedsore treatment may focus primarily on managing pain rather than complete healing.
-Treatments vary from antibiotics, debriding the ulcer to remove necrotic tissue, ointments to prevent infection and stimulate cell growth, occlusive dressings, a wound vac, negative pressure wound therapy and skin grafts or surgery.
+In a person who has a terminal illness or chronic medical conditions, bedsore treatment may focus primarily on managing pain rather than complete healing.
+Treatments vary from antibiotics, debriding the ulcer to remove necrotic tissue, ointments to prevent infection and stimulate cell growth, occlusive dressings, a wound vac, negative pressure wound therapy, and skin grafts or surgery.
 Remember, it is important that you keep pressure off the wound and seek the medical advice of a doctor as quickly as you can.
-You want to keep the wound from getting infected and entering a serious, life threatening stage.
-Below are useful links we have vetted for information purposes.
+You want to keep the wound from getting infected and entering a serious, life-threatening stage.

-Be persistent, because if the administration and staff are slow to respond your loved one could develop life-threatening bedsores.
+Be persistent, because if nurses and staff are slow to respond, your loved one could develop life-threatening bedsores.
 Start by alleviating contact pressure from the wound.

 You may also email email@example.com